ddc-java/ddc-day-book/content/sections.md

 ## Table of contents

-For pages with more than a handful of headings, or with a deeply-nested headline structure, a table of contents (TOC) for the page should be considered.
+For pages with more than a handful of headings or with a deeply nested headline structure, a table of contents (TOC) for the page should be considered.

 ### Inclusion